(Updated July 2020)

-Falls from aerial lifts can occur for many reasons.
-These can include high winds, worker error, tipovers, and failure to wear proper safety gear.
-Electric shock can occur when lifts or cranes make contact with power lines.
-Proper training is the biggest factor in preventing these accidents.
-But there are many other ways to keep utility line workers safe on the job.
+Proper training is the biggest factor in preventing these falls and electric shocks.
+Additionally, there are many other ways to keep utility line workers safe on the job.

 General Utility Worker Safety Tips

-The smallest safe distance between a boom and a power line depends on the number of kilovolts (kV) in the line.
+The minimum safe distance between a boom and a power line depends on the number of kilovolts (kV) in the line.
 OSHA safety guidelines for working near power lines are as follows (kV = 1,000 volts):

 Number of Volts in Power Line Minimum Safe Distance